orbit-love/community-ruby-linkedin-orbit/README.md

 ```bash
 $ ORBIT_API_KEY=...
 ORBIT_WORKSPACE_ID=...
 LINKEDIN_TOKEN=...
 LINKEDIN_ORGANIZATION=... bundle exec linkedin_orbit --check_comments
 ```

+**Add the `--historical-import` flag to your CLI command to perform a historical import of all your LinkedIn interactions using the CLI.**
 ## GitHub Actions Automation Setup

 ⚡ You can set up this integration in a matter of minutes using our GitHub Actions template.
 It will run regularly to add new activities to your Orbit workspace.
 All you need is a GitHub account.